ChristopherRobertson/IR_Spectroscope_Control_Interface/docs/README.md

 - **SDKs**: Programming guides, API references, and example code
 - **References**: Links to external resources and repositories
 - **Examples**: Working code examples and configuration templates

-### Missing Information

-All critical hardware documentation has been provided.
-The following items are ready for Phase 1 development:

-- ✅ Hardware connection specifications
-- ✅ Programming interfaces and APIs
-- ✅ System wiring diagrams
-- ✅ SDK libraries and examples
-- ✅ Reference implementations

-## Next Steps

-1. **Review Documentation**: Study the relevant manuals for each device
-2. **Examine SDKs**: Understand the programming interfaces available
-3. **Study Wiring**: Understand the system interconnections
-4. **Reference Examples**: Use GitHub repositories for implementation patterns
-5. **Begin Development**: Start Phase 1 hardware module implementation

 ---